12 things to tell your autistic child’s teacher

-Teaching a large group of children is not an easy task, nor is it for the faint hearted.
+Teaching a large group of children is not an easy task, nor is it for the faint-hearted.
 Those who teach are incredibly brave, strong, passionate and dedicated individuals who make an amazing difference.
 Great teachers work tirelessly to create a challenging, nurturing environment for their pupils.

 But not all teachers are familiar with autism—at least not in the way parents of an autistic child are.
 You are the expert on your child.
-You know what triggers them, causes challenging or disruptive behaviours, what elicits a positive response, what they find stressful and what triggers them.
+You know what triggers them, causes challenging or disruptive behaviours, elicits a positive response, what they find stressful and what triggers them.

-It is important you pass this information on to a teacher, so they are equipped to help your child.
+It is important you pass this information on to a teacher so they are equipped to help your child.
 Here are the twelve things you may want to say to your child’s teacher to facilitate effective communication between all three of you.

 My child’s self-esteem is fragile.
 One of the hardest things about living with people's preconceptions about autism is that children are often remembered by their meltdowns rather than what they’re good at.
 Like every other child at school, they are struggling to grow up with a positive sense of self.
 Please praise them regularly and let them know all the things that make them awesome.
 Help them to understand their meltdowns in terms of the triggers and work together to manage them.
 Recognise them as a whole person with a unique personality rather than a set of symptoms or behaviours.
 When you appreciate and build on the strengths, interests and talents of my autistic child, you will develop and strengthen their confidence and self-esteem.

 Sometimes when I receive feedback about my child, I may explain their behaviour or why they acted in a certain way.
 This doesn’t mean I am making excuses for my child or condoning any behaviour you may be trying to correct or improve.
-All I am doing is trying to help you understand my child better so you can target the underlying issue.
+I am trying to help you understand my child better so you can target the underlying issue.
 You have my support.
 I want you both to succeed.

 Autistic children need clear, direct instructions rather than comments.
 Please be very specific when talking to my child.
-For example, “You didn’t tidy your table” is a statement and it won’t prompt action from my child.
+For example, “You didn’t tidy your table” is a statement it won’t prompt action from my child.
 “Tidy your table now, please” communicates exactly what you want them to do.
-Don’t invite them, tell them directly.
+Don’t invite them; tell them directly.
 If you ask, “Would you like to read the next paragraph in the book?” don’t be surprised or upset if they interpret that question literally and say no!

 Are the lights too bright?
 Is the room too noisy?
 Are they so overwhelmed by what’s going on that they feel threatened?
-Having a safe space they can go to can allow them to reset their overwhelmed senses.
-This will give you time to adjust the environment which could help them to settle again and prevent challenging behaviours, safeguarding everyone.
+Having a safe space, they can go to can allow them to reset their overwhelmed senses.
+This will give you time to adjust to the environment which could help them to settle again and prevent challenging behaviours, safeguarding everyone.

 Autistic children often find it difficult to understand and manage their feelings.
-Their hyper and hypo sensitivity to physical space and social situations means that they can quickly go from being ok to being overwhelmed by their emotions in a matter of seconds.
+Their hyper and hypo sensitivity to physical space and social situations means they can quickly go from being ok to be overwhelmed by their emotions in a matter of seconds.
 Expect meltdowns!
 They’re a regular part of my child’s day.
 Prepare to have a safe space or a routine you can use to help them get over their meltdown.

 Positive reinforcement makes such a difference for autistic children, so please try and catch them doing something good.
 Praise them when they act appropriately or learn a new skill but be very specific about exactly what behaviour they’re being praised for.

 If my child doesn’t respond to something you say immediately, that doesn’t necessarily mean they weren’t listening or didn’t hear you.
 They may need several seconds to process your questions and commands.
-If you feel you need to repeat yourself, don’t rephrase; say what you did the first time.
+If you need to repeat yourself, don’t rephrase; say what you did the first time.
 If you rephrase what you are saying, the aural processing needs to start again.
 Give one direction at a time.
 Multiple instructions can be too much to handle.
 Quietly repeat directions to my child after they have been given to the rest of the class.

 Although you are already skilled at creating structure and managing the school day, a change in routine for my child can be very anxiety-inducing.
-Letting my child know ahead of time that lunch is going to be later than usual or that there’s going to be a school assembly gives them the heads-up that they need to mentally prepare.
+Letting my child know that lunch is going to be later than usual or that there’s going to be a school assembly gives them the heads-up that they need to mentally prepare.

 Please stand up for my child if they report being picked on or if you see other students antagonising them.
-Many schools have zero-tolerance bullying policies but sometimes those rules go unenforced.
+Many schools have zero-tolerance bullying policies, but sometimes those rules go unenforced.
 Please don’t let that happen in your class.
 Use these opportunities to teach and reinforce those social skills.

-“I need good news, please remember to share positives with me – I want to know the bad and the good!”
+“I need good news; please remember to share positives with me – I want to know the bad and the good!”

-As a parent of an autistic child, communicating with my child’s teacher is challenging because I expect to be having a difficult conversation.
+As a parent of an autistic child, communicating with my child’s teacher is challenging because I expect to have a difficult conversation.
 If you have any questions or concerns about my child, don’t hesitate or be afraid to tell me about them.
 I appreciate the feedback about my child and find it valuable.

 Why not share this blog post with your child’s new teacher as a starting point?
-You could print it off and take it along to your first support plan meeting.
+You could print it off and take it to your first support plan meeting.